 The original Shikoku, or Kochi-ken, existed in the mountain ranges of Kochi Prefecture on the Island of Shikoku.
 They were highly valued by the Matagi (Japanese hunters) as a tracker of game, particularly wild boar.
 He is a medium-sized dog with well-balanced and well-developed, clean-cut muscles.
 He has pricked ears and a curled or sickle tail.
 His conformation is strong, well-boned and compact.
 His outer coat is rather harsh and straight and his undercoat is soft and dense.
 The hair on his tail is long.
 His coat can be red, black and tan, or sesame, which is a well-mixed color of black, red, and white hairs.

-Working with a responsible breeder, those wishing to own a Shikoku can gain the education they need to know about specific health concerns within the breed.
+The majority of Shikokus are healthy dogs, and working with a responsible breeder, those wishing to own a Shikoku can gain the education they need to know about specific health concerns within the breed.
 Good breeders utilize genetic testing of their breeding stock to reduce the likelihood of disease in their puppies.

 The Shikoku dates back to the medium-sized dogs that existed in Japan in ancient times.
 He was bred as a hunting dog, mainly for hunting boar in the mountainous districts of Kochi Prefecture.
 He is also sometimes called Kochi-ken (ken = dog).
 There were three varieties of this breed, Awa, Hongawa and Hata, all named after the area where they were bred.
 Among them, the Hongawa maintained the highest degree of purity because the breeding area was not easily accessible.